carrot/sprout-static-cms/readme.md

 # sprout-static-cms

 A sprout template for creating a static CMS in Roots using Contentful and Netlify.
+Please go through the setup steps before running the template.

 ### Installation